relmonta/loss-bench/README.md

 ## Overview

-This repository provides source code from our paper **Training loss matters: exploring new loss combinations for statistical downscaling**.
+This repository provides source code from our paper **Training loss matters: exploring new fit-for-purpose loss combinations for statistical downscaling**.
 The code includes a general framework for implementing and benchmarking various loss functions for two variables: 10m wind speed and precipitation and can be extended to other variables.

 ![](data/plot_path/png/pr/best_of_visually_all/event_zoom_2020-03-02.png)